tqdv/dotfiles/README.md

 The file format is currently inconsistent, maybe a table will help...

+## Useful things

+git-commitas: A script to manage multiple users on the same machine

 ## vimrc

 This is the file I edit the most (for some reason).